farazkhanfk7/farazkhanfk7.github.io/content/about.md

 date: 2024-09-25
 ---

 I am Hasan Faraz Khan, a Software Development Engineer (Backend) at Carret, where I focus on backend technologies and server-side development.
+I am currently a research scholar at KFUPM.
 I have experience working with fintech and gaming startups, where I developed high-performance applications and backend systems.

 As an open-source enthusiast, I have contributed to various projects, collaborating with the Python Software Foundation and the Hydra ecosystem.
 I have also presented my work at various conferences, sharing insights from my contributions and engaging with the wider developer community.